horia141/horia141.github.io/_posts/2024-01-17-stripe-vs-bolt.md

 Ditto, these different approaches are not good or bad in themselves.
 Choosing things appropriately in a given context is a super-power, while cargo-culting will lead to trouble, no matter how great the product or team is.

+**Stripe is a bigger place**.
+Total HC is the same, but engineering is roughly order of magnitude bigger than Bolt.
+In both cases it seems there's too much work for the folks we have, and we have to aggresively prioritize things.
+But you can wander much more through various types of projects here before you get to explore _everything_.
+There are folks working on programming language infra, or on low-level OS development, in security, and of course in the myriad products we have.
+There are downsides to size too, but that's again the topic of another post.

-**Stripe is a engineering-focused, while Bolt is engineering-supported**.
+**Stripe is engineering-focused, while Bolt is engineering-supported**.
 The product is technology-driven, the clients are typically tech-savvy companies, and a major portion of the workforce consists of engineers.
 On the other hand, Bolt operates in the physical world, dealing with tangible objects rather than digital information.
 While Bolt still requires a strong engineering team to operate on a large scale, engineering plays a smaller role in the overall workforce.
 To illustrate this difference, an apt metaphor would be that at Stripe, technology takes the lead in decision-making, while at Bolt, it plays a supportive role.
+As a side-point, at Bolt we tended to lean a lot on product folks to bridge the gap to the business, whereas at Stripe engineering is exposed to and driving this business part more often than not.
+It's unclear to me if this is simply specific to Stripe or to SV-type companies or to all tech-driven companies.

 **Stripe is much more focused on high availability and operational rigor**.
-There’s a great deal of importance given to KTLO work, migrations, and operational readiness at Stripe as a result.
+There’s a great deal of importance given to keep-the-lights-on work, migrations, and operational readiness at Stripe as a result.
 Bolt was no slouch either, with a great track record of availability.
 But this was mostly an emergent behaviour of the work we were doing, not an intentional business decision.